 A wave,what make sense your view

 Elliott’s theory describes the market structure as a nested series of waves of various length and size.
 A wave is a sustained price move in one direction as determined by the reversal points that initiated and terminated the move.
-A wave cycle is composed of two waves—an impulse wave and a corrective wave.
+A wave cycle has two waves.
+One an impulse wave and Secondly a corrective wave.

 The impulse wave is in the direction of the current trend; the corrective wave moves against the trend’s direction.
 During a bull market, the overall trend is called a “motive impulse wave” (upward price movement) and ends when a downtrend begins, signaling a major change in market direction.